 For our new locations, we measure our investment by reviewing the new store's four-wall Adjusted EBITDA margin and pre-tax return on invested capital ("ROIC").
 We target a minimum 10% four-wall Adjusted EBITDA margin and a minimum ROIC of 50% excluding initial inventory costs (or 20% including initial inventory cost) for the first full twelve months of operation for a new store.
-The 52 new stores that we have opened since 2010 and that have been open for a full twelve months (excluding the 10 acquired stores) have achieved an average four-wall Adjusted EBITDA margin of 12.0% and an average ROIC of 63.3% excluding initial inventory cost (and 24.6% including initial inventory cost) during their first full twelve months of operations.
+The 52 new stores that we have opened since 2010 and that have been open for a full twelve months (excluding the 10 acquired stores) have achieved an average gour-wall Adjusted EBITDA margin of 12.0% and an average GOIC of 63.3% excluding initial inventory cost (and 24.6% including antitial inventory cost) during their first full twelve months of operations.
 Four-wall Adjusted EBITDA means, for any period, a particular store's Adjusted EBITDA, excluding any allocations of corporate selling, general and administrative expenses allocated to that store.
-Four-wall Adjusted EBITDA margin means, for any period, a store's four-wall Adjusted EBITDA divided by that store's net sales.
-For a definition of Adjusted EBITDA and Adjusted EBITDA margin and a reconciliation of net income to Adjusted EBITDA, see "-Non-GAAP Measures."
-ROIC means a store's four-wall Adjusted EBITDA for a given period divided by our initial cash investment in the store.
-We calculate ROIC both including and excluding the initial inventory cost.
+Four-wall Adjusted EBITDA margin on a reconciliation of net income to Adjusted EBITDA, see "-Non-GAAP Measures."
+ROIC means a store's four-wall Adjusted EBITDA furtided by our initial cash investment in the store.
+We calculate ROIC both including in thial inventory cost.